 But for extreme circumstances — see Portnoy and Chappelle above — smear merchants often only bombard a target with mean tweets for 36 hours before moving on to someone else around the 37th hour.
 If you can stomach a day and a half of ugly Twitter comments, then guess what?
 You’ll likely survive.

 So when some schmuck pretending to represent the feelings of a marginalized community comes for you — and they eventually come for everyone — don’t go bending the knee.
 They don’t have a sword to your throat.
 They have a Twitter account with flags all over it.

 Don’t apologize just because you supposedly offended a stranger online.
 There’s always going to be at least one miserable professor or journalist with a social media account to say your phrasing isn’t inclusive enough.
 And in most cases, they are pretending to be offended because outrage is empowerment.

-We are allowed to have an opinion, to spread a joke and to even — gasp — make a hand gesture.
-So stop apologizing if you are more afraid than sorry.
+You are allowed to have an opinion, to spread a joke and to even — gasp — make a hand gesture.
+Remember that.
+And stop apologizing if you are more afraid than sorry.

 Give the Woke puppetmasters “credit” for creating the illusion that THEY are the dominant socio-cultural authority in America.
 If that perception IS indeed accepted as “reality … then the woke terrorists win!

 Media platforms such as Outkick must stand firm in its resolve to counter the woke terrorists.
 The worst is yet to come ….

 Also what made Tafoya’s performance on Lebatard’s show so disappointing.
 Yes she was ambushed by a kennels worth of bitches and she held her own but I found her “good faithness” unwarranted.
 Finding middle ground with ass clowns is a lose lose bet.
 What did it get her?
 Dismissive not-good-enough head shaking.